codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 %}

 #### Read permissions
-CSDP enforces read permissions by checking if the user has Git permissions to view the Kubernetes manifest in the repository.
+Codefresh enforces read permissions by checking if the user has Git permissions to view the Kubernetes manifest in the repository.
 Read permissions to entities created dynamically from changes in resource state, are inherited from the parent entity's permissions.

 From the user's perspective, this means that: